damaki/cobs/README.md

 This project takes a "hybrid verification" approach combining formal verification and testing.

-GNATprove is used to prove absence of run-time errors.
+GNATprove is used to prove absence of run-time errors and some limited functional properties:
+ * the encoder only emits a frame delimiter (zero byte) at the end of the encoded frame.

 At the time of writing there are 163 checks that are automatically proved.

 The unit tests are used to check that the encoder and decoder produce the correct results for a variety of inputs, with 100% MC/DC source coverage.